 When a playground accident goes beyond “kids will be kids,” consider whether someone should have prevented your child’s injuries.
 For example, if you get a call from school saying your child fell from a playground structure and now has a concussion, investigate the incident.
 Negligent supervision, unsafe equipment, or a poorly maintained playground might have contributed to the injury.
-Learn about your possible legal actions as the parent of a child with a playground injury by calling Henshaw & Henry, PC.
+Learn about your possible legal actions as the parent of a child with a playground injury by calling Henshaw Law Office.
 We represent parents in San Jose and the Bay Area.

 Playground accidents can happen in public parks, on school property, or at a friend’s house.
 Either way, there are certain duties of care the property owner and the playground equipment manufacturer owe to playing children.
 Any breach of these duties, resulting in playground injuries, may be grounds for legal action.
 Parents may be able to file claims with an insurance company, or pursue compensation through a personal injury lawsuit.
 Common signs that a child’s injuries may have arisen from negligence include: